QuSpin/QuSpin/README.md

 --- arguments ---

-* Omega: (compulsory) drive frequency
+* Omega: (required) drive frequency

-* N_const: (compulsory) # of time periods in the constant period
+* N_const: (required) # of time periods in the constant period

 * N_up: (optional) # of time periods in the ramp-up period

 * N_down: (optional) # of time periods in the ramp-down period

 * len_T: (optional) # of time points within a period.
-N.B. the last period interval is assumed  open on the right, i.e. [0,T) and the poin T does not go into the definition of 'len_T'.
+N.B. the last period interval is assumed  open on the right, i.e. [0,T) and the point T does not go into the definition of 'len_T'.

 --- Floquet_t_vec attributes ---: '_. ' below stands for 'object. '